ros-industrial/industrial_training/gh_pages/index.rst

 :download:`Slides <_downloads/slides/ROS-I Basic Developers Training (ROS2) - Session 3.pdf>`

-*Note*: Due to evolving status of motion planning in ROS2, these exercises are currently a mixture of ROS1 and ROS2 material.
-Some of the exercises refer to the outputs of the ROS1 versions of sessions 1 & 2.
-Please see the :doc:`legacy material <_source/legacy>` page if you need to refer to them.

-- :doc:`3.0a - Intro to ROS1 <_source/session3/ros2/0a-Intro-to-ROS1>`
 - :doc:`3.0 - Intro to URDF <_source/session3/ros2/0-Intro-to-URDF>`
 - :doc:`3.1 - Workcell XACRO <_source/session3/ros2/1-Workcell-XACRO>`
 - :doc:`3.2 - Transforms using TF <_source/session3/ros2/2-Coordinate-Transforms-using-TF>`